• Introduction

 savings and growth chart

-5. Wu's proof confirmed Keynes' assumption that there cannot be forced, targeted or optimal saving.
-Thus, it is nonsensical to argue saving is too high or too low.
-In the next Trade section, we will see that the Wu's consumption theory published in 1997 explained U.S. personal savings data from 1969 to 1993 and that it has correctly anticipated its saving rate from 1993 to the present day.
+5. Wu's proof confirmed in theory and evidence Keynes' assumption that there cannot be forced, targeted or optimal saving.
+Thus, it is nonsensical to argue saving is too high or too low (as was thought 25 years ago).
+In the next Trade section, we will see that the Wu's consumption theory, published in 1997, correlated U.S. personal savings data from 1969 to 1993 to trade and that it has anticipated the U.S. personal saving rate from 1993 to the present day.

 6. If change of savings is a function of income growth and since growth is mostly unpredicable, saving is for most of the time in disequilibrium.
 So, Keynes General Theory and Clower's Dual Decision Hypothesis are still relevant after all these years.